Capillary/api-documentation/source/includes/_events.md

 # Events

 Behavioral events help capture customer activities such as registration, forgot password, and cart abandonment.
-There are standard events that are predefined and also facilitates an option to create custom reports for an organization.
-The `events` resource lets you create events, Webhook and map meta information of events.
+There are standard events that are predefined with name, id, and attributes.
+The `events` resource lets you create custom events and Webhook account, enable standard events for an org, and map event fields.

 ## Create Custom Event